 4) WHAT ABOUT MY KIDS?

 We encourage children to stay in the service if possible since we believe that God’s Word is active and alive (Hebrews 4:12) and it can change lives both young and old.
 However, God designed infants and toddlers to be physically active so we have a nursery with an audio feed so the parents and kids can still listen to the service.
-Likewise, we have Sunday School for Pre-School through High School at 9:25am and for Adults at 9:35am.
+Likewise, we have Sunday School for Pre-School through High School at 9:25am and for Adults at 9:35am during the school year.

 5) WHAT IF IM NOT LUTHERAN?